 The Excel Workbook Destination object in Centerprise provides the functionality to write data to Microsoft Excel workbooks.
 An important thing to note here is that, it is not necessary to have Microsoft Excel installed on the machine for the excel destination object in Centerprise to work.
 The feature gives you the option to specify the worksheet and the starting cell where the data write begins.

 Configuring the Excel Workbook Destination Object¶

 - To get the object from the Toolbox, go to Toolbox > Destinations > Excel Workbook Destination.
-If you’re unable to see the toolbox, go to View > Toolbox or press Ctrl + Alt + X.
+If you are unable to see the Toolbox, go to View > Toolbox or press Ctrl + Alt + X.

 - Drag-and-drop the Excel Workbook Destination object onto the designer.

 The dragged destination object is empty right now.
 This is because the data fields are not mapped to it yet.
-In this case, we’ll use a simple source to excel destination mapping scenario as an example.
+In this case, we will use a simple source to excel destination mapping scenario as an example.